We are going to use the same 4 steps mentioned previously, to study PSALM 23:

 Matthew 18:10-14 – Parable of the lost sheep.

 Compare with parable of the Prodigal Son Luke 15:24.
 Nobody can snatch us out of the Lord’s hand, but we can wonder around & get lost.
-(Also notice that the prodigal son was spiritually dead after leaving his father’s house, vs.24).
+We have a free will, (Also notice that the prodigal son was spiritually dead after leaving his father’s house, vs.24).

 Mat.10:16-22 – Sheep in the midst of wolves